Production Settings

 Required

-Whether or not the field is a required field, ie. the field must be completed.
-Select Yes or No from the drop-down menu.
+Select whether or not the field is a required field, ie. the field must be completed.

 Repeat the steps above for any other custom fields you would like to create.